Communities of Hope: Optimism and Resilience on the Islands of Life

 Master’s Student in Health Behavior and Health Education and Social Work, Scott K. Simonds Scholarship, Natalie and Jack Blumenthal Internship Fund

-September 14, 2018, Health Behavior and Health Education, MPH, Students, Engaged Learning, First Generation Students, Health Behavior and Health Education, Health Disparities, Internships, Michigan, Practice, Research, Scholarships, Student Organizations
+September 14, 2018, Health Behavior and Health Education, MPH, Students, Engaged Learning, First Generation Students, Graduation 2019, Health Behavior and Health Education, Health Disparities, Internships, Michigan, Practice, Research, Scholarships, Student Organizations

 Public health was not a consideration for me until a few years ago.
 I am from Mayagüez, Puerto Rico, and in the island, we don't really talk about "public health" as much as we should.
 We have physicians, psychologists, psychiatrists, nurses, and other health professionals, but professional public health practice is underrepresented throughout Puerto Rico.